fugudesign/maintenance-switch/readme.txt

 2. A setting page allows to define which roles can bypass the maintenance mode and to define the entire HTML code of the maintenance page, or use a custom file in your theme.

 == Changelog ==

+= 1.1.8 =
+* Change the plugin description in admin area

 = 1.1.7 =
 * Adding roles management for maintenance control